KASAULI TRAVEL GUIDE

 State: Himachal Pradesh | District: Solan

 Kasauli Weather: Summer: Maximum - 34°C and Minimum - 16°C

 Winter: Maximum - 22°C and Minimum - 4 °C

 At a distance of 25 km from Solan, 68 km from Shimla, 55 km from Chandigarh, 181 km from Dehradun, and 306 km from Delhi, Kasauli is a picturesque hill station in the Solan district of Himachal Pradesh.
 The town is a cantonment town of the Indian Army, having an elevation of 1,900 m above sea level.
-It is one of the top hill resorts near Delhi and also one of the best Himachal tourist places.
+It is one of the top 2 day trip near Delhi and also one of the best Himachal tourist places.